JYVSECTEC/containerized-grr/README.md

 docker-compose up --build --detach
 ```

-If no errors occur command “docker-compose ps” should inform that there are now
+If no errors occur command `docker-compose ps` should inform that there are now
 six containers up and running:
   * grr-admin
   * grr-front